Most countries are always trying to build up their foreign-exchange reserves. It is considered an important indicator of a country’s economic health.

 Forex exchanges allow a nation to maintain liquidity during an economic emergency.
-They also make a country more attractive to foreign investors, and allow the country to control inflation and maintain the value of their local currency at a fixed rate.
-Here we take a look at the top 10 countries with the largest forex reserves.
+They also make a country more attractive to foreign investors and allow the country to control inflation and maintain the value of their local money at a fixed rate.
+Here we take a look at the top 10 nations with the largest foreign reserves.

 Export-oriented economies tend to amass a lot of foreign currency.
 If a country holds enormous piles of foreign currency, it is in a stronger position to wield influence on international matters.
 The ranking below is based on data from the International Monetary Fund (IMF) and the official records from the respective countries’ central banks.
 It includes not only the foreign currency deposits but also gold reserves, special drawing rights (SDRs), and IMF reserve position to give a more meaningful view of a country’s reserves.

 Alkeon expects data growth to surpass 5G’s capabilities by 2028 [Q4 Letter]

 Alkeon Growth Partners wrote at length on tech stocks and why they are defensive in their recent letter to investors, which was reviewed by ValueWalk.
 The fund also highlighted 5G and other advanced technologies and the investment opportunities they offer.
 Q4 2020 hedge fund letters, conferences and more Artificial intelligence and machine learning The Alkeon Read More

 Top 10 Countries with the Biggest Forex Reserves